SEIU Healthcare

 Since 2004, the union's governing structure and membership servicing has been based on a mega-local and business union model.
 SEIU's organizational structure and leadership has been criticized by several labour activists as undemocratic and bureaucratic.

 The majority of SEIU Healthcare's units do not have the right to strike, as they are bound by Ontario's Hospital Labour Disputes Arbitration Act (HLDAA).

-SEIU Healthcare's constitution does not provide any unit autonomy, and gives a significant amount of executive power to its officers.
-SEIU International itself has recognized this criticism.

 In 2013, SEIU Local 1 Ontario rebranded itself and changed its name to SEIU Healthcare to publicly appeal to the patients, residents and clients that are taken care of by SEIU workers in the healthcare sector.

 History

 Originally known as the Building Service Employees International Union, the Canadian division of the union established its first two locals in Montreal and Vancouver in 1943.
 Members at these two locals were mainly elevator operators, window cleaners, janitors and other maintenance employees in commercial buildings.

 SEIU started organizing healthcare workers in Ontario hospitals in the early 1940s.
 SEIU continued its efforts and formed Canada's first hospital local at the Toronto General Hospital in 1944, and went on to organize four hospitals in Thunder Bay in 1946.

 SEIU continued to expand in hospitals and nursing homes.
 Throughout the 1980s, SEIU campaigned to protect nursing home jobs from outsourcing, advocated for pension plans for thousands of nursing home workers worth over $304 million in assets, and helped stop the Ontario Government from passing a law that would restrict yearly wage increases.

 In the mid-1990s, SEIU took the Ontario Government to court after the Progressive Conservatives tried to limit Ontario's pay equity legislation.
 This legal action pressured the government in June 2003 to commit up to $414 million in pay equity funding for 100,000 women across Ontario.